-Since October 2014 the Kasiisi Project has maintained or adapted existing programs and begun new ones.
-Our academic scores continued to improve and we now have 5 Peace Corps Volunteers working in our schools supporting health, literacy and agricultural development and outreach.
-Our second Princeton in Africa volunteer began a 12-month stint with us in August and we have had help from short-term volunteers in accounting and health education.
-4 Kasiisi Scholars are working in our office and on our farms earning the money they need towards further education.
-Our Wildlife Clubs continue to grow and improve and our health education programs have become a increasingly integral part of the school curriculum.
-We have provided staff for the Kibale National Park Mobile Health Clinic and will be funding its operating costs for 2015-2016.
-Our scholars continue to enter the work force with the qualifications they need to get jobs and teachers are upgrading their qualifications with funding provided by the Kasiisi Project.
+Since October 2015 the Kasiisi Project has maintained or adapted existing programs and begun new ones.
+We have built classrooms and latrines and we have a good year raising money through grant writing, generous donations and by leading a fund raising trip to Tanzania.
+Our academic scores continued to improve and we have had 5 Peace Corps Volunteers working in our schools supporting health, literacy and agricultural development and outreach.
+Our third and fourth Princeton in Africa volunteer began 12month stints with us in August and we have had help from short-term volunteers in marketing, education and project supervision.
+3 Kasiisi Scholars are working in our office earning the money they need towards further education.
+Our Wildlife Clubs continue to grow and improve and our health education programs have become an increasingly integral part of the school curriculum.
+We have shifted our conservation education focus towards elephants.
+We have provided staff and funded operating costs for the Kibale National Park Mobile Health Clinic.
+Our scholars continue to enter the work force with the qualifications they need to get jobs, and our teachers are upgrading their qualifications with funding provide by the Kasiisi Project.